darin3/cs314/README.md

 * This script must be run in a **BASH shell**.
 * By default, the script **removes all server-*.jar files from the remote server home directory** for clean up.
 * This script has only been tested on Fedora and Ubuntu.
+* If you are deploying a sprint server, make sure to enter the correct sprint number (eg. SPRINT3) or it won't show up.